 Other than the steel roof and door panels, the car's bodywork is composed largely of carbon fiber and is built over a frame made of high-strength steel tubing.
 Weight distribution is 42 percent in the front and 58 percent at the rear.
 Aluminum-alloy wheels hold 18-inch Pirelli tires that are wider at the rear.

-The mirrors may be folded back electronically and are mounted on long arms that allow the driver to see beyond the prominent rear fenders.
-A variety of visible air intakes and vents help cool the V-12 engine and the brakes.
+Mounted on long arms that let the driver see beyond the prominent rear fenders, the mirrors can be folded back electronically.
+A number of visible air intakes and vents help cool the V-12 engine and the brakes.
 Two active intakes at the rear use a Variable Airflow Cooling System that permits changes in the aperture to suit different driving conditions.
 The rear spoiler can move into three distinct positions.